 Hawai‘i News

-Kaua‘i soloist places in Miss Aloha Hula competition during annual Merrie Monarch Festival
+Kaua‘i dancer places 4th runner-up in Miss Aloha Hula during Merrie Monarch Festival

 Play